 - Guide 1: How to Remove Trojan.Bitcoinminer from Windows.

-- Guide 2: Get rid of Trojan.Bitcoinminer from Mac OS X.
+- Guide 2: Get rid of Trojan.Bitcoinminer on Mac OS X.

-- Guide 3: Remove Trojan.Bitcoinminer from Google Chrome.
+- Guide 3: Remove Trojan.Bitcoinminer in Google Chrome.

 - Guide 4: Erase Trojan.Bitcoinminer from Mozilla Firefox.

 - Guide 5: Uninstall Trojan.Bitcoinminer from Microsoft Edge.

 - Guide 6: Remove Trojan.Bitcoinminer from Safari.

 - Guide 7: Eliminate Trojan.Bitcoinminer from Internet Explorer.

 - Guide 8: Disable Trojan.Bitcoinminer Push Notifications in Your Browsers.